apiology/quality/README.md

 ##Overview

-Quality is a tool that runs quality checks on Ruby code using cane, reek, flog and flay, and makes sure your numbers don't get any worse over time.
+Quality is a tool that runs quality checks on Ruby code using cane, reek, flog, flay and rubocop and makes sure your numbers don't get any worse over time.

 ```bash
 $ gem install quality